Your liver can make IBS symptoms worse

 I don’t think many IBS sufferers are aware of symptoms that an over-taxed liver can cause.

-If our gut lining is our major immune barrier, the second one is our liver.
-Our blood goes through the liver, and the liver takes out any toxins that have accumulated in it.
 When too many toxins accumulate in the body, the liver has a hard time doing its job properly.
-This can lead to a build-up of toxins in the body.
+And this can lead to a build-up of toxins in the body.

 Toxins are increasingly present in our environment.
-Some, called endocrine disruptors. act in a similar way to the hormones that our body naturally produces in our endocrine system, and that regulate a large number of our body functions (read more on this here).
-The most common endocrine disruptors mimic estrogen, and thus artificially raise the levels of estrogen in our bodies.
+Some are called endocrine disruptors.
+They act in a similar way to the hormones that our body naturally produces in our endocrine system.
+And our hormones that regulate a large number of our body functions.

 What symptoms can these cause in men and women?